JoyChudasama/Virtual_Assistant_JARVIS/README.md

 #Libraries I Have Used

-1. pyttsx3 - For voice of Jarvis
+1. pyttsx3 - To Enable Speaking
 2. datetime - For date and time
 3. speech_recognition - For Speech Recognition
 4. webbrowser - For opening websites in browser